-- The number one tip for saving money on any type of media is to visit your local library.
-Even without a library card, you can read books, magazines, and newspapers for free in the comfort of your local library — for free.
-With a library card, you can check out and request nearly any title if your library participates in an exchange consortium with other libraries.
-You can download just released music albums (for free), listen to an audio book on your iPod or MP3 player, or access the Internet from your own laptop or use a library-provided PC without paying a penny.
+Even without a library card, you can read books, magazines, and newspapers in the comfort of your local library — for free.
+With a library card, you can check out and request nearly any title (if your library participates in an exchange consortium with other libraries).
+You can download just released music albums (for free), listen to an audio book on your iPod or MP3 player, access the Internet from your own laptop, or use a library-provided PC without paying a penny.

-- If you’re a big book reader, and don’t mind reading digital texts, the Amazon Prime membership is a deal that can’t be beat.
+If you’re a big book reader, and don’t mind reading digital texts, the Amazon Prime membership is a deal that can’t be beat.
 Among other benefits, Amazon’s Prime membership allows you to download thousands of books to your digital device without paying for the content.
-If you prefer printed books, a Prime membership gives you special discounts on shipping as well.
-You also get a free subscription to the Wall Street Journal, if newspapers are your thing.
-You also get access to streaming movies for free from Amazon’s website.
+If you prefer printed books, a Prime membership gives you special discounts on shipping.
+You also get a free subscription to the Wall Street Journal and access to free streaming movies from Amazon’s website.
 For $79 a year, it’s a great deal.

-- If you have an eBook app on your smartphone or tablet, you can find several apps for finding and downloading free eBooks.
+If you have an eBook app on your smartphone or tablet, there are several apps for finding and downloading free eBooks.
 Both the Kindle and iBooks apps have selections of eBooks for free.

-- Share a subscription with a friend or neighbor.
 If you don’t want to spend a small fortune on the local newspaper, consider sharing a subscription with a trusted friend or neighbor.
 Split the cost, and read the paper when the other is finished.
-It’s also a great excuse to see your friend, which will deeper your relationship with the person you’re sharing the subscription with.
+It’s also a great excuse to see your friend, which will deeper your relationship with him or her.

-- Subscribe to an online edition of your favorite magazine or newspaper.
-You can often get these subscriptions for less than print editions, and some publications also online versions for free.
+You can often get these subscriptions for less than print editions, and some publications even offer online versions for free.

-- Create a media co-op in your neighborhood and swap books, movies, and magazines with others to refresh your library for less.
+Use it to swap books, movies, and magazines with others, and refresh your library for less.

-- Check resale shops and pawn shops.
-These stores often offer new or like-new DVDs for $2-3, and often carry fairly new releases.
-You can even pick up an MP3 player, tablet, or eBook reader for far less than you would pay for a new device (just make sure it works before leaving the store).
+Besides having books, magazines, and CDs, these stores often offer new or like-new DVDs for $2-3.
+You can even pick up an MP3 player, tablet, or eBook reader for far less than you’d pay for a new device (just make sure it works before leaving the store).